-The deadline for tax reporting in Canada is April 30th, so it’s time for crypto investors to get their house in order.
+Yes, you do need to pay tax on crypto in Canada.
 The CRA (Canadian Revenue Agency) has fairly straightforward rules when it comes to cryptocurrencies.
-However, the Superficial Loss Rule which applies to crypto transactions can complicate things for prolific investors.
-In this article, we’ll take a look at the Superficial Loss Rule and how it applies to crypto taxes in Canada.
+However, the Superficial Loss Rule - which applies to crypto transactions can complicate things for prolific investors using tax loss harvesting in their tax reduction strategies.

 The Capital Gain is the difference between the selling price of the crypto (or its market value on the date of the transaction) and the adjusted cost base of the crypto.